i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

     rpcProviderUrl: 'http://89.111.35.214:8545'
   }

+  // Init the Consumer's agent to get published secrets from the DLT. consumerDltAgent = new nonRepudiationLibrary.EthersIoAgentDest(dltConfig)

   /**
    * Intialize the non-repudiation protocol as the destination of the data block.
    * You need:
    *  - the data agreement.
 It will be parsed for correctness.
    *  - the private key of the consumer (to sign proofs)
-   *  - [optional] a Partial<DltConfig> object with your own config for the DLT (see DltConfig interface) */ const npConsumer = new nonRepudiationLibrary.NonRepudiationProtocol.NonRepudiationDest(dataExchangeAgreement, consumerJwks.privateJwk, dltConfig)
+   *  - a NRP dest DLT Agent that is able to get from the smart contract the secret published by the provider */ const nrpConsumer = new nonRepudiationLibrary.NonRepudiationProtocol.NonRepudiationDest(dataExchangeAgreement, consumerJwks.privateJwk, consumerDltAgent)

   // Receive poo and cipherblock (in JWE string format) ...

   // Verify PoO.
-If verification passes the poo is added to npConsumer.block.poo and cipherblock to npConsumer.block.cipherblock; otherwise it throws an error. await npConsumer.verifyPoO(poo, cipherblock)
+If verification passes the poo is added to nrpConsumer.block.poo and cipherblock to nrpConsumer.block.cipherblock; otherwise it throws an error. await nrpConsumer.verifyPoO(poo.jws, cipherblock)

   // Create the proof of reception (PoR).
-It is also added to npConsumer.block.por const por = await npConsumer.generatePoR()
+It is also added to nrpConsumer.block.por const por = await nrpConsumer.generatePoR()

   // Send PoR to Provider
   ...

-  // Receive (or retrieve from ledger) secret in JWJ and proof of publication (PoR) and stored them in secret and pop.
+  // Receive (or retrieve from ledger) secret as a JWK and proof of publication (PoP) as a JWS and stored them in secret and pop.
   ...

   // Verify PoP.
-If verification passes the pop is added to npConsumer.block.pop, and the secret to npConsumer.block.secret; otherwise it throws an error. await npConsumer.verifyPoP(pop)
+If verification passes the pop is added to nrpConsumer.block.pop, and the secret to nrpConsumer.block.secret; otherwise it throws an error. await nrpConsumer.verifyPoP(pop)

   // Just in case the PoP is not received, the secret can be downloaded from the ledger.
-The next function downloads the secret and stores it to npConsumer.block.secret await npConsumer.getSecretFromLedger()
+The next function downloads the secret and stores it to nrpConsumer.block.secret await nrpConsumer.getSecretFromLedger()

   // Decrypt cipherblock and verify that the hash(decrypted block) is equal to the committed one (in the original PoO).
 If verification fails, it throws an error. try {
-    const decryptedBlock = await npConsumer.decrypt()
+    const decryptedBlock = await nrpConsumer.decrypt()
   } catch(error) {
     /* If we have been unable to decrypt the cipherblock using the published secret,
      * we can generate a dispute request to send to the Conflict-Resolver Service (CRS).
      */
-    const disputeRequest = await npConsumer.generateDisputeRequest()
+    const disputeRequest = await nrpConsumer.generateDisputeRequest()

     // Send disputeRequest to CRS
     ...

     // We will receive a signed resolution.
-Let us assume that is in variable disputeResolution const resolutionPayload = await nonRepudiationLibrary.ConflictResolution.verifyResolution<DisputeResolution>(disputeResolution)
-    if (resolutionPayload.resolution === 'accepted') {
+Let us assume that is in variable disputeResolution const { resolutionPayload } = await nonRepudiationLibrary.ConflictResolution.verifyResolution<nonRepudiationLibrary.DisputeResolutionPayload>(disputeResolution) if (resolutionPayload.resolution === 'accepted') {
       // We were right about our claim: the cipherblock cannot be decrypted and we can't be invoiced for it.
     } else { // resolutionPayload.resolution === 'denied'